ugr-sail/sinergym/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question ❓
-about: How to ask a question regarding Sinergym
+about: Ask a question related to Sinergym
 title: "[Question]"
 labels: question
 assignees: ''